zowe/docs-site/docs/extend/extend-desktop/mvd-buildingplugins.md

     - Run the `npm run start` command to compile in real-time.
 Until you stop the script, it compiles code changes as you make them.

 ## Building server content
 1. Navigate to the plugin directory.
-If there is no `/nodeServer` directory in the plugin directory, procede to the **Building Javascript content (*.js files)** section below.
+If there is no `/nodeServer` directory in the plugin directory, proceed to the **Building Javascript content (*.js files)** section below.

 2. Run the `npm install` command to install any application dependencies.
 Check for successful return code.